dillondesilva/thoughtdump/content/posts/cdkfirsttime.md

 ***Docs can be tricky***

 This could be due to my inexperience but one thing I am finding which is the docs can be a little bit all over the place to traverse.
 In my previous experiences using AWS, this is not a new concept I've discovered.
 That being said, this could be dependent on what type of resource you are working with (e.g. EC2 constructs were a lot easier for me to navigate compared to using `aws_elasticache`)

+*EDIT 3/07/2024*: Looking back at this article with a bit more experience, I've realised the main challenge with using this tool is actually the inconsistency in quality of documentation produced across AWS services.
+Services like EC2 are significantly easier to